As the fight against antimicrobial resistance continues, veterinarians from around the world are uniting to ensure best practice is in place.

 - Record keeping is essential at the patient or practice level to evaluate antimicrobial treatments.

 - In addition to evaluating individual cases, there also is a need to monitor the overall use of antimicrobials with both companion animals and food production.

 - A global network should be established for surveillance and monitoring of antimicrobial use and resistance.

-- Easily accessible, effective, rapid, and standardized diagnostic susceptibility tests should be available and their results should be available to facilitate evidence-based decisions about antimicrobials.
+- Easily accessible, effective, rapid, and standardized diagnostic susceptibility tests should be available and their results should be obtainable to facilitate evidence-based decisions about antimicrobials.